StephenYoon/chrome-extension-angular-tabs/README.md

 * npm install --save font-awesome

 ## Running locally with Chrome
+* "npm install" if any new npm packages were added
-* "ng build" your Angular application
+* "ng build" your Angular application to move your compiled files to the "dist" folder
 * Enable extensions in Chrome
 * Add your extension by referencing your "dist" output folder from your "ng build"